Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Methods

+The aim of this part is to realize visual-language alignment to leverage language for facilitating image understanding.
+The visual features are refined by the aforementioned step, simultaneously, following most natural language processing (NLP) models\cite{touvron2023llama}, the language tokenizer is employed to embed the language instructions into discrete tokens.
+The language tokens are denoted as $p_l\in \mathbb{R}^{1\times C }$.
+By directly concatenating $p_v$ and $p_l$, a multi-modal input ${\mathcal X}$ is obtained.
+This process can be expressed as

-where $N_v$ represents the token length of visual features, $N_l$ denotes the token length of language features, $(p_{v}^{1},p_{v}^{2}, ~...~,p_{v}^{N_v})$are the mixed visual backbone tokens from $p_v$, and $(p_{l}^{1},p_{l}^{2}, ~...~,p_{l}^{N_l})$ are the language instruction tokens from $p_l$.
+where $N_v$ represents the token length of visual features, $N_l$ denotes the token length of language features, $(p_{v}^{1},p_{v}^{2}, ~...~,p_{v}^{N_v})$ are the mixed visual backbone tokens from $p_v$, and $(p_{l}^{1},p_{l}^{2}, ~...~,p_{l}^{N_l})$ are the language instruction tokens from $p_l$.
 At this stage, the visual and language information are integrated, forming the multi-modal input for the LLM.

-\textbf{Visual-Language Alignment Tuning.} To endow the LLM with fundamental image understanding capability and realize visual-language alignment, the widely-used natural domain dataset COCO Caption~\cite{chen2015microsoft} is employed for training.
+More importantly, to endow the LLM with fundamental image understanding capability and realize visual-language alignment, the widely-used natural domain dataset COCO Caption~\cite{chen2015microsoft} is employed for training.
 To avoid conventional expensive full-parameter fine-tuning and the risk of overfitting, the LoRA\cite{hu2021lora} technique which is a PEFT approach is adopted in this tuning stage.
 The LLaMA\cite{touvron2023llama} is utilized as the LLM foundation model.
 The entire LLaMA weight matrices are frozen during training, and the learnable LoRA rank decomposition matrices are injected into the topmost $L$ layer of the Transformer architecture, greatly decreasing the number of trainable parameters for downstream tasks.
-The single attention matrix and multi-head attention of the $l$-$th$ Transformer block can be computed as follows respectively
+The single attention matrix and multi-head attention of the $l$-th Transformer block can be respectively computed as